 Appendix A: Support Pass-Through Procedures

-The Support Pass-Through (SPT) system compiles monthly support collection information and issues SPT checks to appropriate cash recipients through the Client Information System (CIS).
+The Support Pass-Through (SPT) system compiles monthly support collection information and issues SPT checks to appropriate Temporary Assistance for Needy Families (TANF) recipients through the electronic Client Information System (eCIS).

 Effective October 1, 2008, the SPT check is paid based on current support collections and increases for TANF families, up to $100 for a family with one child or up to $200 for a family with two or more children.
 The federal share is no longer deducted from current support to determine the SPT amount.